PrateekTh/data-3D/README_long.md

 For accessibility, the website also contains the ability to switch between a Dark and Light theme, implemented using Tailwind.

 ## D. WebGL and the Viewport
-My desire to get better at WebGL has to be one of the driving factors throughout this project.
-"3D graphics, on the web" is a phrase that has captivated ever since I've been into development, and being an aspiring game designer as well, it is something I would like to become even better at.
+My desire to get better at WebGL has to be one of the driving factors throughout this project. "awesome 3D graphics, on the web" is a phrase that has captivated ever since I've been into development, and being an aspiring game designer as well, it is something I would like to become even better at.

 3Data is a peek into the power and utility of WebGL beyond entertainment & creative projects.
 The project makes a heavy use of it, through three.js as well as React Three Fiber, for processing, visualising and so on.